neuropoly/intranet.neuro.polymtl.ca/_sources/conferences.md

 Keep all your receipts and bank statement information\(if using debit or credit card\).

-Once the conference is over, send an email to `dge.sec-biomedical@polymtl.ca` with all your receipts.
+Once the conference is over, send an email to `dge.finances@polymtl.ca` with all your receipts.

 N.B.
 You can not be reimbursed for expenses incurred before the conference.
 If you wish, ask for a travel advance.